itsmaximelau/stock-tracker/readme.md

 ## Description
-Command-line interface stock tracker to get basic stock informations and create/track your portfolio.
+Command-line interface stock tracker to get basic stock informations (watchlist) and create/track your portfolio.

 ## What have I learned ?
 - Web scraping (with BeautifulSoup)